crillab/gophersat/README.md

 Not anymore.
 The `bf` (for "boolean formula") package provides facilities to translate any boolean formula to CNF.

+## Can I know how many solutions there are for a given formula?
+This is known as model counting, and yes, there is a function for that: solver.Solver.CountModels.

 ## What else does it feature?
 For the moment, not very much.
-It does not propose incremental SAT solving, MUS extraction, UNSAT certification, model counting  and the like.
+It does not propose incremental SAT solving, MUS extraction, UNSAT certification and the like.
 It does not even feature a preprocessor.

 But all those features might come later.
 Feel free to ask for features.